thegooddocsproject/templates/quickstarts/about-quickstarts.md

 ## About the "Next Steps" section

-Use this section to include links to other tutorials/articles that the users can try after completing the quickstart.
+Use this section to provide links to other tutorials/articles that the users can try after completing the quickstart.
-Consider a logical connect from the current quickstart that can act as a basis for your users’ next learning.
+Consider the logical use case from the current quickstart that can act as a basis for your users’ next learning.
-Optionally you can provide links to relevant resources, like blogs, reference docs, videos, how tos, and so on under a new heading **See Also**.
+Optionally you can provide links to relevant resources, like blogs, reference docs, videos, how-tos, and so on under a new heading **See Also**.

 ## References